Primary navigation

 • Bearer token authentication

-MCP configuration for Codex is stored within the ~/.codex/config.toml configuration file alongside other Codex configuration options.
+Codex stores MCP configuration in ~/.codex/config.toml alongside other Codex configuration settings.

-Configuration is shared between the CLI and the IDE extension.
-So once you have configured your MCP servers, you can seamlessly switch between the two Codex clients.
+The CLI and the IDE extension share this configuration.
+Once you configure your MCP servers, you can switch between the two Codex clients without redoing setup.

 codex mcp add <server-name> --env VAR1=VALUE1 --env VAR2=VALUE2 -- <stdio server-command>